1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-A superb, full-bodied, and indulgent Gamay that doesn’t lose its touch of class, with body and lovely freshness balancing out the intense flavors of crisp cherry and raspberry, nuanced with sweet spices.
+A superb, full-bodied, and indulgent Gamay that doesn’t lose its sense of class, with body and lovely freshness that balance out the highly intense flavors of crisp cherry and raspberry, nuanced with sweet spices.
 Beautiful, fleshy, and velvety tannins are paired with a touch of acidity that ensures perfect harmony and leaves behind a long, juicy, and mineral-driven finish.
 Ready to drink now.
 Pairs well with veal sweetbreads with green asparagus tips or roasted free-range chicken with wild mushrooms and sautéed potatoes.
 Rating = 4.3.

 See all reviews from this customer